Welcome to the EMBL alumni exhibition!

 Institutes and companies with the largest alumni numbers are listed at the bottom of the posters.

 This exhibition was put together by Freddy Frischknecht, Maj Britt Hansen and Mehrnoosh Rayner.
-We would like to thank all the exhibitors, Lena Raditsch, Petra Riedinger, Vienna Leigh, Udo Ringeisen, Marietta Schupp, Ellen Dearden and the Alumni Association board members for their contributions.
+We would like to thank all the exhibitors as well as Lena Raditsch, Petra Riedinger, Vienna Leigh, Udo Ringeisen, Marietta Schupp, Ellen Dearden and the Alumni Association board members for their contributions.

 NB: The images in this exhibition belong to the scientists who have contributed them, and should not be reproduced.